 Letter Conversion Table

-These are two pretty straightforward ways of turning numbers into knitting.
+These are two straightforward ways of turning numbers into knitting.
 I’m sure there are other possibilities as well.
-There are two ways I’ve thought of to make ribbing from numbers.
 Neither of these requires the leading zero for the letters at the beginning of the alphabet.
 I’ll use the base ten numbers for peace for the ribbing: 16, 5, 1, 3, 5.

 This involves alternating how many stitches to knit and then purl, using the numbers generated by the code.
 Since there are an odd number of letters in peace, the word is repeated twice before the pattern starts over.